 Great readers of poetry use the poem's title to help them figure out the big idea behind the poem.
-Success is when scholars refer to a poem's title to explain the poem's big idea.
+Success is when scholars are referring to the poem's title to explain the poem's big idea.

-- The title of anything-movies, books, tv shows, etc.-always gives you a clue to what the story will be about.
+- The title of anything- movies, books, TV shows, etc.- always gives you a clue to what the story will be about.
 Poets also choose titles that reflect the big ideas of their poems. - A poem's title will always help us understand the message the poet is trying to convey!